 7 The hip hop

 Somehow, Pittsburgh is becoming a new epicenter of the hip hop world.
-Wiz Khalifa and Mac Miller have blown up in the past couple of years.
+Wiz Khalifa and Mac Miller have blown up in the past few years.
 It’s cool to see their love for the city in tracks like “Black and Yellow” and “Frick Park Market.”

 8 The ice rink in Market Square

-One of the coolest winter activities is skating around the Market Square ice rink around the giant Christmas tree, surrounded by all the shiny PPG buildings.
-Pittsburgh almost feels like Rockefeller Center during these winter months.
+One of the coolest things to do in Pittsburgh in winter is skating around the Market Square ice rink around the giant Christmas tree, surrounded by all the shiny PPG buildings.
+Pittsburgh almost feels like Rockefeller Center during these winter months!

 Ping pong, pool, pinball, jukebox, and pierogies at the ultimate Polish Hill hipster dive bar.
 And don’t leave without checking out the bathroom graffiti.

 It’s super-easy to get in a movie as an extra if you live in Pittsburgh, because they’re always shooting something, thanks to special tax incentives, and there’s a smaller population pool here.
 From my old office overlooking Market Square, I got to watch the filming of an entire season of the TV show “The Kill Point” starring John Leguizamo and Donnie Wahlberg (above).
 Staged gunfights would randomly erupt during the day.
 Cool stuff!

 11 The term “Pittsburgher”